oryon-dominik/gaffa/README.md

 but they didn't work on the windows machines i have to work on.
-I do not need a lot of features, just some convenience to run my processes in a single terminal with a single command from my `justfile`.
+I do not need a lot of features, just some convenience to run my processes in a single terminal with a single command from my [justfile](https://crates.io/crates/just).

 A `gaffa` is someone who manages a group of performers, think of a rock band or circus.
 Whatever you like. 🧙‍♀️